Kukur Tihar: Reception

+Following this schedule, the second annual celebration was held on October 26, 2025.
+The 2025 event, which featured the traditional blessing ceremony, received a formal commendation from the office of U.S. Congressman Suhas Subramanyam for its role in promoting cultural exchange and community compassion.

 After the April 2015 Nepal earthquake, Animal Nepal used the occasion of the festival to promote awareness about dogs who became homeless.
 The Kathmandu Post reported that people were buying foreign breeds of dogs which left the local dogs in the streets.

 Kukur Tihar spread around Mexico in 2016 to make people aware of respecting animals.
 Special Broadcasting Service reported that many Nepalis in Australia were also celebrating the festival.
 In 2008.
 Asian Art in London celebrated the festival by creating a dog walk charity event.
 Also in 2016, Kathmandu Metropolitan City with the help of Humane Society International and Jane Goodall Institute Nepal created a program to "humanely manage urban dog population".
 An educational assessment done by International Companion Animal Management Coalition (ICAM Coalition) found that dogs in the capital of Nepal were "generally healthy and accepted by the community".

 In 2018, a dog named Kushal was named "The Best Dog of the Year" by the Nepal Police on the occasion of the festival after the dog helped discover the murderer of a 10-year-old girl.

 After the Chinese Lychee and Dog Meat Festival, in which festival-goers eat dog meat and lychees, garnered international outrage, One Green Planet described Kukur Tihar as "[it] will restore your faith in humanity".
 People on social media contrasted the Chinese festival with Kukur Tihar and The Dodo reported that "[it gave] heartbroken dog lovers a reason to feel hopeful again".
 In a 2016 newspaper article, the President of Animal Nepal appealed to Nepalis "to take a pledge this Kukur Tihar, to not just worship your pets on this day but to do the right thing for them all year round.
 Unchain and uncage your dogs, learn to interact with them, take them for walks, understand their feelings, …" A 2007 BBC photo essay also pointed out the need to improve the treatment of Nepali dogs which, "during the rest of the year, are not generally well treated..."